High Hopes (Panic! at the Disco song): Background

 "High Hopes" was written and produced by Jake Sinclair and Jonas Jeberg, and co-written by Brendon Urie, Jenny Owen Youngs, Lauren Pritchard, Sam Hollander, William Lobban-Bean, Taylor Parks, and Ilsey Juber; with additional production by Jonny Coffer.
 Jeberg, Parks, Juber, and Lobban-Bean began writing the song at a BMI writing camp in Aspen, Colorado in 2015.
 When the four of them had arrived an hour early, they decided to go into a hot tub together outside.
 Jeberg has said of the song's conception: "I was sitting in the hot tub, singing bass notes.
 We didn't have any instruments because we were in the hot tub.
 I was singing bass notes and directing chords in that way, and we were brainstorming different lyrics."
 Eventually they set up a portable recording studio and began recording a demo version with a beat, horns and vocals.
 Initially, the song's hook was conceived as a rap song, and they began sending it to different artists who all declined.
 In 2016, Panic! at the Disco's management company said the band wanted to record the song for their next studio album.
 In early 2018, lead singer Brendon Urie co-wrote the verses for "High Hopes," before Sinclair and Jeberg (later, Coffer) were brought in to finish the production.

 Composition

-The song is written in the key of F major with a tempo of 82 beats per minute.
-During their live performances, it's sung in the key of Eb major.
+Sheet music for the song shows the key of F major with a tempo of 80–84 beats per minute.
+During their live performances, it is sung in the key of E-flat major.
 Urie's vocals span from the low note D3 to the high note of D5.

 Music video

 The audio track was uploaded to Panic! at the Disco's official YouTube channel on the same day of its release on May 23, 2018.
 An official music video for the song was uploaded on August 27, 2018.
-As of January 2023, the music video has surpassed 711 million views.
+As of May 5, 2025, the music video has 808 million views.